xiaoyeli/superlu_dist/README.md

 # Summary of the environment variables.
-A couple of environment variables affect parallel execution.
+Several environment variables affect parallel execution.
 ```
     export OMP_NUM_THREADS=<...>
     export SUPERLU_ACC_OFFLOAD=1  // this enables use of GPU.
 Default is 1.
+    export SUPERLU_ACC_SOLVE=1    // this enables GPU-accelerated triangular solve.
+Default is 0.
 ```
 Several integer blocking parameters may affect performance.
 Most of them can be set by the user through environment variables.
 Oherwise the default values are provided.
 Various SuperLU routines call an environment inquiry function to obtain these parameters.
-This function is provided in the file SRC/sp_ienv.c.
+This function is provided in the file SRC/prec-independent/sp_ienv.c.
 Please consult that file for detailed description of the meanings.
 ```
     export NREL=<...>   // supernode relaxation parameter